Day for Daniel 2026

 Held annually on the last Friday of October, Day for Daniel is Australia’s largest child safety education and awareness event.

-This special day honours the memory of Daniel Morcombe and reinforces the vital message that keeping kids safe is a responsibility we all share—parents, carers, educators, businesses…the entire community.
+This special day honours the memory of Daniel Morcombe and reinforces the vital message that keeping kids safe is a responsibility we all share – parents, carers, educators, businesses and the wider community.

-We invite schools, early learning centres, and businesses and individuals to register and participate in Day for Daniel, helping to spread this crucial message and empower children with personal safety education.
+We invite schools, early learning centres, businesses and individuals to register and participate in Day for Daniel, helping spread this important message and empowering children through personal safety education.
+Participants can access Australia’s Biggest Child Safety Lesson live or on demand.

 Start Fundraising by creating a unique fundraising page through our link, where supporters can donate directly, or you can collect funds and add them yourself, or bank directly into the Daniel Morcombe Foundation account.